tonzowonzo/SAR_utils/README.md

 At some point I will add true implementations of papers that copy their architecture exactly, but for now it's a slightly modified combination of the two.

 #### Testing examples
 I will add some testing examples for both Sentinel-1, ICEYE and Capella as soon as possible.
+The Capella data will come from SpaceNet-6 then be divided by 10 and raised to the power of 10 to return it to linear from log.

 #### requirements.txt
 For now the requirements.txt is wrong, I will fix this as soon as I have a nice environment locally.
 More models will also be added soon, with the skip connections included for the residual noise calculations.